Building Global Research Partnerships: U of T and the World

 - How will you utilize the IDC to recruit new/highly qualified doctoral students into the program, benefiting each of the collaborating institutions?

 - What are the target numbers for the number of doctoral students participating in the IDC after 5 years?

 - Will doctoral students be co-supervised through a Joint Education Placement and or through exchange?

 - What kind of virtual and other novel approaches will be utilized to sustain collaborations when research teams are working from their home institutions?
 How will the IDC incent the adoption of tools and resources that facilitate remote collaboration?

 - Path to sustainability.
 The proposal will include key milestones at the 2, 3, and when applicable, 4th and 5th year anniversaries of the IDC focusing on securing external funding.
 The proposal will need to show a step-by-path to building a sustained funded partnership that leverages the seed funding requested in the IDC proposal to secure external funding.

 Eligibility: U of T applicants must have a faculty appointment with U of T and be eligible to hold research funding.

 - Proposals received by February 15, May 15, September 15, and December 15

 - Please use the application template

-- Proposals will be adjudicated by an interdisciplinary committee chaired by the Associate Vice-President, International Partnerships
+- After submission to OVPI, proposals will be adjudicated by an interdisciplinary committee chaired by the Associate Vice-President, International Partnerships

 - Decisions will be communicated within 8 weeks of submission